 We recommend doing the below lessons in this order to build on each skill your child will develop, but don’t feel that you *need* to do them in this order.
 Do what works for you and your child.
 If they love an activity, feel free to repeat!
 Not a winner?
 Skip and try the next thing.
 Have fun!

 Letter of the week: B

-Start by downloading this coloring sheet and letting your child practice writing the letter B and coloring it in.
-The letter B has one sound, /b/ as in “blizzard.”
-(Pro-tip: When making this consonant sound, be sure not to add a vowel sound to the end.
-For example, don’t say “be” or “ba”.)
-Review the B sound with our letter of the week song, and look for opportunities throughout the week to reinforce your child’s understanding of this letter.
+The letter B makes one sound: /b/ as in “blizzard.”
+When making this consonant sound, be sure not to add a vowel sound to the end.
+For example, don’t say “be” or “ba”.
+Reinforce the sounds with our Letter of the Week Song.

 Today, we will learn all about snowflakes.
 Start by reading Snowflake Bentley to introduce the unit for the week.
 This lovely story will help your child learn about a man who helped us learn so much about snowflakes, as well as what makes snowflakes so special.
 Share this video and these additional snowflake facts with your child to teach them about these fascinating little ice crystals.